Long Live the Prince

 Kiyan Prince, a football prodigy, tragically died after being stabbed at the age of 15 in May 2006 whilst trying to prevent another child from being bullied.
 Now, fifteen years later using their expertise in cutting-edge art and AI, Framestore has collaborated with marketing agency ENGINE Creative to support a ground-breaking effort to bring Kiyan Prince back to life virtually, and to ultimately help raise awareness of knife-crime.

-The campaign called ‘Long Live the Prince’ will see Kiyan Prince sign for his former football club, Queens Park Rangers where he will wear the squad number ‘30’ to reflect the age he would have been today.
-In a world-first, Kiyan will also be introduced as a playable character in EA Sports FIFA21 – one of the world’s biggest video game franchises.
-Together with this, Kiyan will be a collectable footballer within the Match Attax card trading game which is being released by Topps on May 18th.
-Brands such as Adidas and JD Sports will be sponsoring Kiyan as a pro-footballer and proceeds will raise money for the Kiyan Prince Foundation.
+The campaign called ‘Long Live the Prince’ will see Kiyan Prince sign for his former football club, Queens Park Rangers where he wears the squad number ‘30’ to reflect the age he would have been when the game was released.
+In a world-first, Kiyan was introduced as a playable character in EA Sports FIFA21 – one of the world’s biggest video game franchises.
+Together with this, Kiyan is a collectable footballer within the Match Attax card trading game which was released by Topps on May 18th 2021.
+Brands such as Adidas and JD Sports sponsored Kiyan as a pro-footballer and proceeds raised money for the Kiyan Prince Foundation.

 “We've created many humans, digi doubles and superheroes in the past, but Kiyan was on a different level.
 Creating Kiyan as the 30 year old man he would have been today, was a sensitive and delicate process and we took our responsibility seriously,” said Karl Woolley.
 “Making sure we did Kiyan and his family justice by realising him as he would have been today, was the biggest challenge of this project and quite possibly, of all my projects to date.”